Preconditioned pseudo-time continuation for parameterized inverse problems

-To demonstrate the benefits of pseudo-time continuation, we consider a simple example: \begin{example} Consider the parameterized optimization problem
+However, by viewing the evolution of the minimizer via an ODE system~\eqref{equ:ms_ode}, we may consider higher-fidelity time stepping algorithms to ensure more accurate solutions.
+To demonstrate the benefits of pseudo-time continuation relative to an optimization algorithm, we consider a simple example below. \begin{example} Consider the parameterized optimization problem

 where $\theta \in \R$ is an uncertain auxiliary parameter.
+This illustrative example captures the common inverse problem scenario that the objective function has small curvature in some parameter directions~\cite{GhattasWilcox21}.
 We assume that~\eqref{equ:illustrative_example} has been solved when $\theta=1.0$ to produce the minimizer $m^* = 0.702$.
 To compute the minimizer when $\theta=4.0$, we take $m=0.702$ as the initial iterate and use Newton's method to solve~\eqref{equ:illustrative_example} with $\theta=4.0$.
-For comparison, we use pseudo-time continuation taking a Forward Euler discretization of~\eqref{equ:ms_ode} with $3$ time steps.
+For comparison, we use pseudo-time continuation taking a forward Euler discretization of~\eqref{equ:ms_ode} with $3$ time steps.
 Figure~\ref{fig:illustrative_example_post_opt_history} displays the iterations produced by Newton's method and the time steps produced by pseudo-time continuation.

 We note that the pseudo-time continuation approach converges faster than Newton's method.
 We conjecture that this improved convergence occurs for the following interrelated reasons: \begin{enumerate}